chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

 .. warning::
 	If ``contact search radius factor`` :math:`\leq 1`, an error is thrown.

 * The ``contact search frequency`` parameter is used to set the updating frequency of the contact search list.
-By default, it is set to 1, that is, the contact search list is updated at each time-step.
+By default, it is set to 1, which means that the contact search list is updated at each time-step.

-* The ``enable extra sharp interface vtu output field`` when set this parameter is set to true it enable the output of additional value field in the vtu file produce by the simulation.
-Currently these additional output field consiste of: The cell id that cut a specific cell (cell_cut).
+* When the ``enable extra sharp interface vtu output field`` parameter is set to ``true``, it enables the output of additional value fields in the vtu file produce by the simulation.
+Currently, these additional output fields consist of: the cell id that cut a specific cell (``cell_cut``).

 * The subsection ``gravity`` defines the value of the gravity used in the simulation.
 This gravity can be defined as a function that evolves in time and space.
 Each component of the ``Function expression`` corresponds respectively to its magnitude in X, Y, and Z.